haeredon/tls_demo/README.md

 server on an address, and a port, both given on the command line.
 It then writes "Hi" to the server.
 ReqHandler handles request received by the SimpleServer.

+Please see the source code comments for more in depth documentation.

 ### How to run
 First create a SimpleClient and a SimpleServer jar by running maven
 ``` bash